Skip to content

 Timescales for a reply

-We would expect to deal with your preapplication enquiry within the following timescales:
+We would expect to deal with your pre application enquiry within the following timescales:

-• local pre-application – 30 working days
+• Pre-application advise (smaller developments) – 30 working days

 Some cases may be more complex and take longer to consider.
 If this happens, the case officer will contact you and explain why it is not possible to respond within the stated timescales and in doing so, will advise you of the amended timescales for a response.